LeeMorinUCF/QMB3311S22/demo_02_PP_Ch_03_Functions_Memory/README.md

 5.5

 ```
-or as arguments in other operators
+or as arguments in other functions

 ```python
 >>> pow(abs(-2), round(4.3))